-- 1. encouraging the co-location of structures and facilities where efficient and practicable. - 2. locating, designing and operating development while minimising the effects on, the amenity values of the surrounding environment, public access and the health and safety of people. - 3. limiting the presence and effects of development within Outstanding Natural Landscapes, Visual Amenity Landscapes, areas of significant indigenous vegetation and habitats of indigenous fauna, sites of historic heritage and site and areas of significance to Māori to those which: - a. are recognised as important infrastructure; and - b. can demonstrate an operational or functional requirement for the location; and - c. can demonstrate through site, route or method selection the minimisation of effects on the environment; and - d. integrate design measures and management methods to mitigate adverse effects. - 4. requiring restoration of indigenous biodiversity and habitat following construction in areas of areas of significant indigenous vegetation and habitats of indigenous fauna, and the on-going monitoring of that restoration. - 5. considering biodiversity off-setting or compensation where the loss of significant indigenous vegetation cannot be restored and significant habitats of indigenous fauna or wetlands cannot be fully mitigated where the adverse effects cannot be avoided or remedied. - 6.
-Using the substantial upgrade of important infrastructure and renewable electricity generation as an opportunity to reduce existing adverse effects.
+- 1. encouraging the co-location of structures and facilities where efficient and practicable. - 2. locating, designing and operating development while minimising the effects on, the amenity values of the surrounding environment, public access and the health and safety of people. - 3. limiting the presence and effects of development within Outstanding Natural Landscapes, Visual Amenity Landscapes, natural character areas, areas of significant indigenous vegetation and habitats of indigenous fauna, sites of historic heritage and site and areas of significance to Māori to those which: - a. are recognised as important infrastructure; and - b. can demonstrate an operational or functional requirement for the location; and - c. can demonstrate through site, route or method selection the minimisation of effects on the environment; and - d. integrate design measures and management methods to mitigate adverse effects. - 4. requiring restoration of indigenous biodiversity and habitat following construction in areas of areas of significant indigenous vegetation and habitats of indigenous fauna, and the on-going monitoring of that restoration. - considering biodiversity off-setting in accordance with EIB-SCHED5 or compensation where the loss of significant indigenous vegetation or the effects on significant habitats of indigenous fauna or wetlands cannot be restored and significant habitats of indigenous-fauna or wetlands cannot be fully mitigated where the adverse effects cannot be avoided, or remedied or mitigated.